galaxyproject/training-material/topics/statistics/tutorials/clustering_machinelearning/tutorial.md

 title: 'Clustering in Machine Learning'
 zenodo_link: https://zenodo.org/...
 questions:
-- How to use clustering methods to categorized data in different clusters
+- How to use clustering algorithms to categorized data in different clusters
 objectives:
 - Learn clustering background
 - Learn hierarchical clustering algorithm